gipfeli-io/documentation/docs/architecture/security/authentication-session-management.md

 |Frontend|
 start
-:User enters email and password and submits form;
+:User enters email and\npassword and submits form;
 |#AntiqueWhite|Backend|
-:Find user with submitted email in database;
+:Find user with submitted\nemail in database;
 if (User exists?) then (yes)
 else (no)
   :Return error;